theupdateframework/python-tuf/docs/adr/index.md

 - [ADR-0000](0000-use-markdown-architectural-decision-records.md) - Use Markdown Architectural Decision Records
 - [ADR-0001](0001-python-version-3-6-plus.md) - Default to Python 3.6 or newer for new development
 - [ADR-0002](0002-pre-1-0-deprecation-strategy.md) - Deprecation strategy
+- [ADR-0003](0003-where-to-develop-TUF-1-0-0.md) - Develop TUF 1.0.0 in a subdirectory of the current TUF implementation

 <!-- adrlogstop -->